LorneWhiteway/lfi_project/README.md

 - `sbatch --export=ALL,experiment_name='<experiment>' ../../scripts/cuda_job_script_splinter_<GPU_NAME>`

-## Information about working with Wilkes cluster
+## Information about working with the Wilkes cluster

 1. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.
 Can use shortcut `s` to get to the parent of this directory.